chittaro/six_year/README.md

 ```
 #### Hint

-The code should be crackable only by editing the main file, however, inspect the other files for critical clues about how the encryption/decryption process works.
+The could should be crackable only by editing the main file, however, the other files should be inspected for critical clues about the encryption scheme.